zeppelinhangar/selfhosting/docs/setup/operating-systems/linux-docker.md

 ## Set up the Discord bot

 Please refer to the [Discord Bot Setup page](../discord/bot-creation/creation.md).
+Complete the steps there and return back to this guide.

 ## Install and set up Zeppelin